PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 arguments, shared identity, nested raw result schemas and order, the refresh successor, and the full 128/128 store.
 Production remains unchanged until the top-level context owner is implemented separately.

+The latest checkpoint implements that absolute-final context owner.
+It keeps all nested results unchanged inside one outer tuple, removes the lowerer's three direct sub-owner calls and imports, and preserves context identity, pass order, guarded predecessor, topology/layout refresh successor, compatibility wrappers, and the full 128/128 store.
+Runtime injection proves the complete identity and nesting contract directly.